 Freshwater systems are among the systems that are most vulnerable to climate change (IPCC, 2007).
-According to the UNDP (Simpson, 2010), climate change will lead to increased water insecurity in most CARICOM nations, manifesting as a decline in rainfall levels, less reliability of surface water reserves, sub-optimal groundwater recharge, and an increase in the frequency and severity of drought.
-Moreover, the increased variability in the hydrological cycle will necessitate a re-evaluation of assumptions on stream flows, aquifer recharge rates, sustainable levels of abstraction, and yields from surface and groundwater sources (Cashman, 2013).
+According to the UNDP (Simpson, 2010), climate change will lead to increased water insecurity in most CARICOM nations.
+This will manifest as a decline in rainfall levels, less reliability of surface water reserves, sub-optimal groundwater recharge, and an increase in the frequency and severity of drought.
+Moreover, the increased variability in the hydrological cycle will necessitate a re-evaluation of assumptions on stream flows, aquifer recharge rates, sustainable levels of abstraction, and yields from surface and groundwater sources (Cashman A., 2013).

-Higher global temperatures will cause more rapid melting of polar ice caps and thermal expansion of the oceans, which in turn will result in sea level rise.
+Higher global temperatures will cause more rapid melting of Polar ice caps and thermal expansion of the oceans, which in turn will result in sea level rise.
 For countries in the Caribbean that depend primarily on aquifers or groundwater sources for their water supply, this saline water intrusion of aquifers from sea level rise, in some instances worsened by over-abstraction and lower rates of recharge, will have serious negative repercussions for the water supply.

-Increases in average global temperatures higher than 1.5 degrees C will result in stronger hurricanes, carrying greater levels of precipitation.
-Severe storms will damage national water and wastewater/sanitation infrastructure.
-Climate change will also precipitate more frequent flooding and debris flows in the Caribbean, placing water resources and water and wastewater infrastructure, which have not been designed or built to withstand these more extreme conditions, under severe stress.
+Increases in average global temperatures higher than 1.5 degrees Celsius will result in stronger hurricanes, carrying greater levels of precipitation.
+Therefore, the damage to national water and wastewater/sanitation infrastructure that accompanies severe storms and the more frequent flooding and debris flows that are expected in the Caribbean because of climate change, will place water resources and water and wastewater infrastructure, which have not been designed or built to withstand these more extreme conditions, under severe stress.

-Changes in the volume and quality of surface water and groundwater will impact the reliability of safe water supplies, exposure to damaging flood events, the availability of water for industrial purposes, water-borne transport, water-related diseases, and aquatic ecosystems and the services they provide (Kundzewicz, 2008).
+Changes in the volume and quality of surface water and groundwater will impact on the reliability of safe water supplies, on exposure to damaging flood events, on the availability of water for industrial purposes, on water-borne transport, water-related diseases, and aquatic ecosystems and the services they provide (Kundzewicz, 2008).